EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/The Quants.md

 - Griffin started trading, and calling everyone on Wall Street who would speak with him.
 A typical reaction: “You’re running two hundred grand out of your dorm room?
 Don’t ever call me again.”
 Slam.

-- Griffin set up shop in Chicago in late 1989 with his $1 million in play dough, and was quickly making money hand over fist trading convertibles with his handcrafted software program.
+- Griffin set up shop in Chicago in late 1989 with his USD 1 million in play dough, and was quickly making money hand over fist trading convertibles with his handcrafted software program.
 In his first year of trading, Griffin posted a whopping 70 percent return.
 Impressed, Meyer decided to help Griffin launch his own fund.
 He thought about other funds with similar strategies, and that’s when Ed Thorp came to mind.

 - Before the interview, Muller made a pit stop in the men’s bathroom and was horrified by what he saw: a cigarette butt.
 A compulsive neat freak and health nut, Muller despised cigarettes.
 The butt was nearly a deal killer.
 He thought about canceling the interview.
 There was simply no way he would work in an office where people smoked.